Croajingolong & coast

 But its not all about the ocean, Croajingolong includes beautiful coastal forests, small peaks with great views, heathlands, rivers, lakes and estuaries.
 All of these are rich in nature experiences with a very long list of birds and other wildlife.
 Best of all, there are few visitors except in peak holiday periods.
 It’s not unusual for our small group to be the only people on the beach, visiting a lookout or enjoying wildflowers beside a track.

-Sadly a very large portion of the Croajingolong Coast has been impacted bushfires over summer.
-We know there are small unburnt pockets and some sites are still as beautiful as ever (Pt Hicks Lighthouse is one of these), but access to many parts of this coast will be slow to re-open.
-We hope that later in 2020, we may be able to offer a short tour to bring much needed business to local fire affected communities as they struggle to recover.
+Sadly large areas of the Croajingolong Coast were impacted bushfires over summer 2019-20.
+Post fire regeneration is amazing but everything looks different to before.
+Pt Hicks Lighthouse remains closed due to road closures, but in Spring 2022, we are offering a short tour to Mallacoota area.
+This as well as a longer "East Gippsland after the Fires tour" in conjuction with Inala Nature Tours, will bring much needed business to local fire affected communities to assist with recovery.
 The tour will include both some unburnt areas and some fire impacted ones too.
 Bookmark this page, keep an eye on our Calendar page or subscribe to our Gippsland High Country Tours Email Updates to be kept informed.